scheme-live/live/live/okvslite/README.md

 Along the road they built several projects, in particular the [SRFI 167]() and [SRFI 168]().
 The current work build and hopefully improve upon that.
-Together with the extensions, it will replace the need for most of SQL database features and extend them to support text search that start at the beginning of *semantic continium* such as keyword search, boolean-keyword search until concept search.
+Together with the extensions, it will replace the need for most of SQL database features and extend them to support text search.

 ### Rational